David Knight (musician)

-David Lloyd Knight (born October 24, 1978) is an American singer-songwriter, composer and music producer.
+David Lloyd Knight (born October 24, 1978) is an American singer-songwriter, composer, and music producer.
 His music is a fusion of acoustic and electronic elements, blending self-produced live and sampled music with multiple instruments.

 He was the lead singer of ambient rock band Day One Symphony until early 2008, when the group disbanded.
 He has continued to release music as a solo artist, and joined the band Low Roar in 2017 as a touring member.
 In 2021, Knight began releasing music with former Day One Symphony drummer Steve Barry under the name Jymno.

+Career

 Musical beginnings

 Knight has a BA in Audio Production from San Francisco State University.
 In 2002, he helped form Day One Symphony.
 The four-member band went on to enjoy a steady growth of popularity in the Bay Area.
 In 2005, the band released an EP titled A Vicious Circle and went on tour with dredg and Circa Survive.
-Aaron Axelsen, Music Director at LIVE 105.3, played tracks from the EP and invited the band to play on air and participate in some Bay Area concerts.
+Aaron Axelsen, music director at LIVE 105.3, played tracks from the EP and invited the band to play on air and participate in some Bay Area concerts.

 In May 2006, while on their way to a dredg concert in San Francisco, the members of the band met with a road accident.
 Knight, who was driving, suffered a broken leg and collapsed lung while the rest sustained injuries leading all of them to be hospitalised.
 The car crash forced the cancellation of the band's scheduled appearance at LIVE 105's annual BFD concert at Shoreline Amphitheater.

 Unable to regroup after the trauma of the accident, Day One Symphony disbanded in early 2008.